gichiba/department/world/world_axioms.md

 # World Axioms

 1. Time is a three-dimensional vector space.
 Not an arrow, but a donut.
    1a.
-The first dimension is motion through classic spacetime.
+The first dimension is motion through classic spacetime, or *duration*.
    1b.
 The second dimension is motion through assembly space, or *novelty*.
    1c.
 The third dimension is motion through normative possibility space, or *will*.